splunk/observability-workshop/docs/smartagent/k3s.md

 ## 1. Obtain SignalFx Access Token

-You will need to obtain your Access Token from the SignalFx UI once Kubernetes is running.
+You will need to obtain your Access Token[^1] from the SignalFx UI once Kubernetes is running.

 You can find your Access Token by clicking on your profile icon on the top right of the SignalFx UI.
 Then select **Organization Settings → Access Tokens**.